-The Lenape (Delaware) Indians in Olden Times for Kids
+The Lenape (Delaware) Native Americans in Olden Times for Kids

-Name: The Lenape Indians are also called the Leni Lenape, the Lenni-Lenape, and the Delaware Indians.
+Name: The Lenape are also called the Leni Lenape, the Lenni-Lenape, and the Delaware.
 They are all the same tribe.

 Baskets: The women wove baskets to haul and store dried food.
 Baskets were used to store everything.
 They were famed for their baskets.
 They were beautiful things, and sturdy.